About this course

 In your dealings with a personality-disordered individual, you’ve learned that this person lies, blames and exaggerates.
-In court, despite swearing an oath to tell the truth, he or she will continue to lie, blame and exaggerate.
+If you go to court with a sociopath, despite swearing an oath to tell the truth, he or she will continue to lie, blame and exaggerate.

 How do you protect yourself?
 How do you make your case?

 In this webinar, you’ll learn how the traits and tactics of disordered individuals typically play out in court.
 This will enable you to anticipate what your opponent will do so that you will not be blindsided — you’ll be prepared.

 You’ll learn remedial tactics that you can take against your opponent, such as educating your attorney about the disorder and using third parties.
 You’ll also learn how to gather evidence so that you can undermine your opponent’s credibility and show a pattern of abuse.

 Finally, you’ll learn strategies to prepare yourself emotionally for your day in court, so that instead of feeling victimized, you’ll feel empowered to pursue the justice that you deserve.